TESTARtool/TESTAR_viz/README.md

 The following interactive features are at the users' disposal:

 01. Run parallel instances (port based)
+    * Copy the scripts and assets folder to a new location
+    * Use option --port to choose a free port
+    * Launch the start script run.py from the new location

 02. Import GraphML.xml files up to 1 GB
+    * Estimate is about 20MB/second to load a GraphML file.
+    * Estimate is about 0.7 MB/second to validate a GraphML file.
+    * Estimated is about  50 states/ seconds to render a grid or random layout.

 03. Show Meta data  (=AbstractModel info)